dddrrreee/cs140e-21win-dev/libpi/README.md

     the top level `libpi/`, add your `.o` to `put-your-src-here.mk` and remove ours.
     The `Makefile` will then compile and grab them.

-Do not add files to `cs140e-src/`  or `libc/`  --- files we add later may conflict with yours.
+Do not add files to `libc/`  --- files we add later may conflict with yours.